Wardour Castle: Civil War

-The Arundells, led by Thomas Arundell, 1st Baron Arundell of Wardour, subsequently became known as some of the most active of the Roman Catholic landowners in England at the time of the Reformation; they were naturally Royalists in the English Civil War.
+The Arundells, led by Thomas Arundell, 1st Baron Arundell of Wardour, subsequently became known as some of the most active of the Roman Catholic landowners in England at the time of the Reformation; they were naturally Royalists in the Civil War.
 During that conflict, Thomas Arundell, 2nd Baron Arundell of Wardour, was away from home on the King's business and had instructed his wife, Lady Blanche Arundell, aged 61, to defend the castle with a garrison of 25 trained fighting men.

-On 2 May 1643 Sir Edward Hungerford, with 1,300 men of the Parliamentarian Army, demanded admittance to search for Royalists.
+On 2 May 1643 Sir Edward Hungerford, with 1,300 men of the Parliamentarian army, demanded admittance to search for Royalists.
 He was refused and laid siege, setting about the walls with guns and mines.
 After five days the castle was threatened with complete destruction.
 Lady Arundell agreed to a surrender, and the castle was placed under the command of Colonel Edmund Ludlow.

-Lord Arundell had died of his wounds after the Battle of Stratton that same month, Henry 3rd Lord Arundell, the son of Thomas and Blanche, brought a Royalist force to reclaim the castle.
+Lord Arundell having died of his wounds after the Battle of Stratton that same month, Henry 3rd Lord Arundell, the son of Thomas and Blanche, brought a Royalist force to reclaim the castle.
 By November 1643 he had blockaded Wardour, and after mining the walls blew up much of it, obliging the Parliamentary garrison to surrender in March 1644.

 Replacement by New Wardour Castle

 The family slowly recovered power through the English Commonwealth and the Glorious Revolution, until the eighth Baron, Henry Arundell, borrowed sufficient funds to finance rebuilding.
-This was done by the prominent Palladian James Paine, who built New Wardour Castle some distance to the north-west, leaving Wardour Old Castle as an ornamental feature.
+This was done by the prominent Palladian architect James Paine, who built New Wardour Castle some distance to the north-west, leaving Wardour Old Castle as an ornamental feature.

 In stylistic terms, the "New Castle" is not a castle at all, but a symmetrical neoclassical country house with a main block built around a central staircase hall and two flanking wings.
 Paine integrated the ruins of the Old Castle into the surrounding parkland, intending it to be viewed as a romantic ruin.

 Characteristics of Old Wardour

 Front door and entrance

 The castle's ground level was altered around the 18th century.

 In the Middle Ages, the ground sloped away more steeply than today so that the building stood at the top of a low ridge of land.
 As usual with mediaeval castles, the approach to the main door was protected by a deep ditch crossed by a drawbridge, with a portcullis inside the doorway.

-Between the towers at the level of the battlements are the remains of a projecting gallery or barbican which would have been used to defend the front entrance.
+Between the towers at the level of the battlements are the remains of a projecting gallery which would have been used to defend the front entrance.

 Above the portal over the front entrance is the Arundell coat-of-arms and a description of the Arundell's possession of Wardour, erected by Sir Matthew Arundell in 1578 to celebrate his recovery of the property after the family lost it when Sir Thomas Arundell was executed in 1552.
-Above the coat of arms is the head of Christ in a niche with the inscription: Sub nomine tuo stet genus et domus.
+Above the coat of arms is the head of Christ in a niche with the inscription Sub nomine tuo stet genus et domus.